Delivery+ and Interlibrary Loan

 Interlibrary Loan Policy

-The Law Library's Interlibrary Loan Department will request books and articles for SUNY Buffalo Law School faculty, staff and students when the materials requested are not available in the collections of UB Libraries.
+The Law Library's Interlibrary Loan Department will request books and articles for University at Buffalo School of Law faculty, staff and students when the materials requested are not available in the collections of UB Libraries.
 We must make one exception to this policy: we will not borrow current course text books, except for rare special circumstances that must be cleared in advance through the department.

 We will make every attempt to obtain requested materials as quickly as possible, however, turn-around times for requests cannot be guaranteed.
 If you have any questions, please contact the library's Interlibrary Loan Department at 645-6765.